Easy Peasy Banana Cake

 FOR THE CAKE

-- Preheat the over to 350°F and grease an 18×13 inch sheet pan.
-(I recommend Nordic Ware Baker’s Half Sheet).
+- Preheat the oven to 350°F and grease an 18×13 inch sheet pan.
+(We like Nordic Ware Baker’s Half Sheet).

-- Mash the bananas in a large mixing bowl.
-(I like to use my KitchenAid mixer and paddle attachment for this).
+- Mash the bananas in a large mixing bowl. ( We like to use our KitchenAid mixer and paddle attachment for this).
 Mix in the vanilla and eggs.

 - In a separate bowl, whisk together the flour, baking soda, baking powder, salt, sugar, and spices.
 Mix into the banana mixture.
 Add the oil and milk and mix until fully combined.